potential-nl-blsp/eudi-poc-nl/cert/CERTIFICATES.md

 ```

 ### Generate root CA key and certificate
+If you want to use a self-managed root certificate, then follow the instructions directly below.
+If you use an external CA, then skip this section, and instead of following the instructions for [creating a certificate](#generate-verifier-or-issuer-certificate-as-the-ca) send the certificate service request to the external CA as per established procedure.
 ```
 openssl ecparam -name secp384r1 -genkey -noout -out ca/root-ca.key openssl ec -aes256 -in ca/root-ca.key -out ca/root-ca_encrypted.key